GuavaCZ/calendar/README.md

 {
     // ...

-    // This is where you map your model into a calendar event object public function toCalendarEvent(): CalendarEvent|array {
+    // This is where you map your model into a calendar calendar object public function toCalendarEvent(): CalendarEvent|array {
         return CalendarEvent::make($this)
             ->title($this->name)